spacemeshos/POET-OLD/protocol.md

 Version for review

 ## Overview
 The POET Server implements the proofs sequential work protocol construction defined in [simple proofs of sequential work](https://eprint.iacr.org/2018/183.pdf).
 We follow the paper's definitions, construction and are guided by the reference python source code implementation.
 Please read the paper and analyze the reference python source code.
-The POET Server is designed to be used by the Spacemesh POET service with is part of the broader Spacemesh protocol but is also useful for other use cases
+The POET Server is designed to be used by the Spacemesh POET service with is part of the broader Spacemesh protocol but is also useful for other use cases.

+Section numbers in [Simple proofs of sequential work](https://eprint.iacr.org/2018/183.pdf) are referenced by this spec.

-## Constants
+## Constants (See section 1.2)
 - t:int = 150.
 A statistical security parameter.
 (Note: is 150 needed for Fiat-Shamir or does 21 suffices?).
 Shared between prover and verifier

 - w:int = 256.
 A statistical security parameter.
 Shared between prover and verifiers